If you're here for the greatest Chinese Chicken Salad recipe you'll ever make, hit that "jump" button. Otherwise, I have a story, ok? Ok.

 - snap peas

-- Ginger Miso Dressing or sesame soy vinaigrette
+- dressing, my fav of which is Ginger Miso or sesame soy

 Chinese Chicken Salad Ingredients Notes and Resources

 - Napa cabbage is the oblong-shaped cabbage that is used often in Asian cultures, e.g. in kimchi.
 If you can't find napa cabbage, use any green cabbage.
 To be honest, you can use romaine lettuce as the base, too.
-You just want 6 cups of shredded, green and crunchy-crisp.
+You just want 6 cups of something green and crunchy-crisp, shredded or finely chopped.

 - Carrots.
 I used red carrots for nothing else than their color.